theupdateframework/pep-maximum-security-model/README.rst

 Automated Signing Solution
 --------------------------

-An easy-to-use key management solution is needed for developers.
+An easy-to-use key management solution is RECOMMENDED for developers.
 One approach is to generate a cryptographic private key from a user password, akin to miniLock.
 Although developer signatures can remain optional, this approach may be inadequate due to the great number of potentially unsigned dependencies each distribution may have.
 If any one of these dependencies is unsigned, it negates any benefit the project gains from signing its own distribution (i.e., attackers would only need to compromise one of the unsigned dependencies to attack end-users).
 Requiring developers to manually sign distributions and